Treatments for this pest are included in these services:

 The only other thing rodents love as much as a warm place to nest is a steady supply of food and moisture.
 Thus, make sure you maintain a clean environment by keeping food and trash sealed away.
 Kitchens are an especially comfortable haven for rodents, so promptly clean up spills, crumbs, and dishes before unwelcome rodent guests can clean them up for you.
 Remove any sites of excess moisture, and fix leaky faucets or pipes.

-Lastly, you can take simple pest control measures such as setting traps near areas that rodents hang out.
+Lastly, you can take simple pest control measures such as setting traps near areas where rodents hang out.
 The most effective, holistic way to keep rodent populations at bay is with a regular pest control program that inspects and treats for all kinds of invaders.